 Analysis of Section 173(4):

-- In case the independent directors are absent from such a meeting of the Board, decisions taken at such meeting shall be circulated to all the directors.
+In case the independent directors are absent from such a meeting of the Board, decisions taken at such meetings shall be circulated to all the directors.

 The penalty for failure to give notice